markcmiller86/kvmesh/tut/sci-data-primer/index.md

 title: Scientific Data Primer
 ---
-Our intent here is to provide a short primer on scientific data sufficient for big data experts who are scientific data newbies.
+Our intent here is to provide a short primer on scientific data sufficient for big data experts who may be scientific data newbies.
 That’s a challenge.
 There are a lot of technical details.
 This primer focuses on only the most simplistic aspects of scientific data essential to begin developing Spark or Hadoop applications to process the KVMesh database.
-This primer ignores many advanced issues such as non-cartesian coordinate systems, arbitrary polyhedra, high order elements, mixing materials, revolved or refined meshes regular and irregular topologies.
+This primer ignores many advanced issues such as non-cartesian coordinate systems, arbitrary polyhedra, high order elements, mixing materials, revolved or refined meshes and regular/implicit topologies.

 ## Meshes
 A mesh is a collection of points in 2 or 3 dimensional space connected together to form